krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 20336 % 100 = 36
 ```

 As shown in the figure below, both student numbers point to the same name, which is obviously incorrect.
-This situation where multiple inputs correspond to the same output is known as "hash collision".
+This situation where multiple inputs correspond to the same output is known as <u>hash collision</u>.

 ![Example of hash collision](hash_map.assets/hash_collision.png)